johannesjo/generator-modular-angular/README.md

 app/scripts/my-path/my-ctrl/my-ctrl-d.js
 app/scripts/my-path/my-ctrl/my-ctrl-d.spec.js
 ```
 By default controllers are wrapped into their own folder.
-If you don't want that you can specify the `--noParentFolder` flag:
+If you don't want that you can [edit the .yo-rc.json](#yo-rc) or specify the `--noParentFolder` flag:

 ```
 yo moda:c my-ctrl my-path --noParentFolder